-One of our primary goals is to keep clients informed of the changes that will be affecting investors.
+One of our primary goals is to keep you informed of the changes that will be affecting investors like you.
 We believe that taking a proactive approach is better than a reactive approach-especially regarding income tax strategies!

-If you would like us to review your financial situation, we would be happy to do so.
+Remember - If you ever have any questions regarding your finances, please call us first before making any decisions.
 We pride ourselves in our ability to help clients make informed decisions.

-We're here to help, because we don't want you to worry about things that you don't need to worry about!
+We're here to help you!
+We don't want you to worry about things that you don't need to worry about!